-Revenue recognized during the three and nine months ended September 30, 2019 and September 30, 2018 relates entirely to the sale of our r-SNM System.
+Revenue recognized during the three months ended March 31, 2020 and 2019 relates entirely to the sale of our r-SNM System.
 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09 "Revenue from Contracts with Customers" ("ASU 2014-09") as Accounting Standards Codification ("ASC") Topic 606.
 The objective of Topic 606 is to establish a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and superseded most of the existing revenue recognition guidance, including industry-specific guidance.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Topic 606 applies to all contracts with customers except those that are within the scope of other topics in the FASB ASC.
-Effective January 1, 2018, the Company early adopted the comprehensive new revenue recognition standard using the modified retrospective method.
-As the Company generated minimal revenue through the date of adoption, the adoption of this guidance did not have a material impact on the Company's consolidated financial statements or related disclosures.

 The Company has revenue arrangements that consist of a single performance obligation.
 The Company recognizes revenue at the point in time when it transfers control of promised goods to its customers.
 Revenue is measured as the amount of consideration it expects to receive in exchange for transferring goods.
 The amount of revenue that is recognized is based on the transaction price, which represents the invoiced amount and includes estimates of variable consideration such as discounts, where applicable.
 The Company does not offer rights of return or price protection.
 The amount of variable consideration included in the transaction price may be constrained and is included only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized under the contract will not occur in a future period.
 Payment terms, typically less than three months, are offered to the Company's customers and do not include a significant financing component.
-The Company does not have any contract balances related to its product sales.
-The Company also does not have significant contract acquisition costs related to its product sales.
-The Company's revenue during the three and nine months ended September 30, 2019 and September 30, 2018 consisted primarily of sales to customers in Europe and Canada.
+The Company extends credit to its customers based upon an evaluation of the customer's financial condition and credit history and generally requires no collateral.
+The Company does not have any contract balances related to product sales.
+The Company also does not have significant contract acquisition costs related to product sales.